IgorSprovieri/caninde-api/readme.md

 ## Features

 - Rent System: Calculate the rents of the store that rent interior space
-- Wash System: Control the customers washes
+- Wash System: Control the customers washes (cooming soon)
-- Park System: Control of customers that stop at the park
+- Park System: Control of customers that stop at the park (cooming soon)
-- Debtors System: Control of customers who are in debt
+- Debtors System: Control of customers who are in debt (cooming soon)
-- Expenses System: Calculate and organize the future expenses of the company
+- Expenses System: Calculate and organize the future expenses of the company (cooming soon)

 ## Production Link

-The API was deployed with AWS EC2
+The API was deployed on a local server

 ## Documentation